XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

+---
+html: connect-your-rippled-to-the-xrp-test-net.html
+funnel: Build
+doc_type: Tutorials
+category: Manage the rippled Server
+subcategory: Configuration
+blurb: Connect your rippled server to the test net to try out new features or test functionality with fake money.
+---
 # Connect Your rippled to a Parallel Network

 Ripple hosts [alternative test and development networks](parallel-networks.html) for developers to test their apps on the latest non-production version of the XRP Ledger (Testnet) or to test and experiment with features on the latest beta version (Devnet). **The funds used on these networks are not real funds and are intended for testing only.** You can connect your [`rippled` server](the-rippled-server.html) to either the Testnet or Devnet.